-Data, Information Management headlines second annual Communicators’ Summit
+Data, information management headlines second annual Communicators’ Summit

-The 102d Strategic Signal Battalion hosted its second annual Central Germany Communicators Summit January 11, 2024, at Clay Kaserne, USAG Wiesbaden, Germany.
-The summit provided communicators and support elements with opportunities to discuss Data Science’s role in enterprise-level initiatives, future technologies, and improving information flow amongst the Signal community.
+WIESBADEN, Germany — The 2d Theater Brigade’s 102d Strategic Signal Battalions held its second annual Central Germany Communicators’ Summit, January 11, 2024, in Wiesbaden, Germany, to provide communicators and support elements with opportunities to discuss Data Science’s role in enterprise-level initiatives, future technologies, and improving information flow amongst the Signal community.

+“The goal of the summit is to enable communicators across Central Germany to come together and collaborate as a cohesive team of trusted professionals, committed and proud to deliver first-class, ‘always-on’ communication services to our United States Army Europe and Africa customers and our partners,” said Lynise K. Wright, Director, Regional Network Enterprise Center, 102d Strategic Signal Battalion.

+Attendees were able to share information about enterprise-level projects, discuss the current threat environment and vulnerabilities affecting the network, and discuss issues and concerns across their respective areas of operations during the summit.

 |Date Taken: